 Overall, this approach to identify SNOMED CT concepts that require special handling shows that automated queries can be very useful as a first "screening" step, but manual review and reconciliation still has to be performed to arrive at evaluated RefSets that adhere to reliable inclusion/exclusion criteria.
-Creating RefSets that identify modeling issues can present problems when the review of concepts spans multiple release dates and the tooling used to do the review is updated while the review is still taking place.
-This requires additional work at the end of the project to ensure that the review of the concepts for errors does not identify concepts that were correctly placed when they were initially reviewed, but are now incorrectly placed due to corrections or changes made to the latest release.

-5.4.3.
+9.6.
 Concrete Domains